 Program for Baltimore City Youth

-Objectives: From age 9 to age 23, Bridges’ year-round program sets out to help Baltimore City youth find consistent academic success from elementary school through high school, graduate from high school and college, and find fulfilling career paths that lead to financial security.
+Objectives: From age 9 to age 23, Bridges’ year-round program helps Baltimore City youth find consistent academic success from elementary school through high school, graduate from high school and college, and find fulfilling career paths that lead to financial security.

 The Bridges Program: Bridges recruits elementary-aged students from Title I public schools in Baltimore.
 Students enter Bridges’ 13-year program just after third grade.
-The year-round initiative provides individualized academic & school placement support and summer/school year programming.
+The year-round initiative provides summer enrichment, school-year success resources (including group programming and individual support), and school placement support.
+The program evolves as students grow and enter middle school, high school, college, and careers.

 Program for Independent School Volunteers